 Data Analysis

-R Statistical Software Version 3.2.2 (R Foundation for Statistical Computing, Vienna, Austria) was used to analyse the characteristics of identified publications .
+R Statistical Software Version 3.2.2 (R Foundation for Statistical Computing, Vienna, Austria) was used to analyse the characteristics of identified publications with packages tidyverse, ggplot2 and plyr.
 The time trend of the publications was analysed by fitting mathematical models to predict future trend and obtain inflection point.
 The logistic growth model f(x) = c/[1 + a × e-b×(x-1987)] was used to model the cumulative volume of documentation due to its good fitness and ability to predict future trends in the literature (16,17).
 The symbol x represented the year, and f(x) was the cumulative volume of papers by year.
 The point in time when the publication exponential growth rate moved from positive to negative is referred to as the inflection point of the logistic growth curve, which was generated using the formula T = ln a/b (16).

 Results